Kalvin Phillips: 2016–2019

-2019 to 2022
+2019–2022

-In July 2019, Leeds opened contract talks with Phillips over a new contract.
+In July 2019, Leeds opened talks with Phillips over a new contract.
 On 8 August 2019, it was revealed that Leeds had rejected bids for Phillips during the 2019 transfer window in order to keep him at the club, with bids for Phillips rejected at around £27 million.
 In September 2019, he signed a new five-year contract with Leeds.
 On Leeds United's centenary week, Phillips scored the winning goal against Birmingham City, with the match finishing 1–0 which took place in front of another large crowd at Elland Road.
 In November 2019, Phillips' Leeds form in defensive midfield under Marcelo Bielsa saw calls for him to be called up to the England squad.
 England manager Gareth Southgate watched Phillips in January 2020 ahead of a possible call up.
 After the English football season was paused in March 2020 due to the impact of the COVID-19 pandemic, the season was resumed during June.
 Phillips would go on to score a free kick in Leeds' 3–1 win over Blackburn Rovers on 4 July 2020, however his season would be ended just a week later following a knee injury picked up in the 1–0 win over Swansea City.
 Despite this, Leeds would shortly go on to be promoted to the Premier League as champions when a 1–0 victory over Barnsley was followed by both West Bromwich Albion and Brentford losing their matches.
 On 7 August, he was named in The Guardian's Championship Team of the Season for 2019–20.
 On 8 September 2020, Phillips was named in the Professional Footballers' Association's 2019–20 Championship Team of the Season.

 On 12 September 2020, Phillips made his first appearance in the Premier League in the opening game of the season in the 4–3 defeat against reigning Premier League champions Liverpool at Anfield, with Phillips gaining an assist for Jack Harrison's goal.

 On 8 February 2021, Phillips made his 200th appearance for Leeds in a 2–0 win over Crystal Palace, joining a select group of just 70 players that have made over 200 appearances for the club, including then current teammates Stuart Dallas and Liam Cooper who also hit the milestone that season.

 In the last game of the season on 23 May 2021, Phillips scored his first Premier League goal, a free kick in Leeds' 3–1 win over West Bromwich Albion.